whitehat-zero/PowEnum/README.md

 ### Detection
   - This enumeration will generate suspicious traffic between the PowEnum system and the target DC(s).
 If there are security products watching traffic to the DC(s) (i.e. Microsoft ATA) PowEnum will likely get flagged.
 For more reading about what ATA is detecting and not detecting:<br>https://media.defcon.org/DEF%20CON%2025/DEF%20CON%2025%20presentations/DEFCON-25-Chris-Thompson-MS-Just-Gave-The-Blue-Teams-Tactical-Nukes-UPDATED.pdf
-  - Kerberoasting detection techniques are highlighted in these articles:<br>https://adsecurity.org/?p=3458<br>https://adsecurity.org/?p=3513
+  - Kerberoasting detection techniques are highlighted in these articles:<br>Detecting Kerberoasting Activity - https://adsecurity.org/?p=3458<br>Detecting Kerberoasting Activity Part 2 – Creating a Kerberoast Service Account Honeypot- https://adsecurity.org/?p=3513

 ### Mitigations
 | Mode | Mitigations |